Power-Maverick/PCF-Controls/README.md

 #### Text Analytics
 A fully configurable control that uses Azure Text Analytics Cognitive Service to evaluate Sentiment, Language, Key Phrases and Entities from a Text.

+#### Weather Widget
+A fully configurable PCF control that uses Open Weather Data API to show current as well as 5 day/3 hour weather forecast.